cdimascio/express-openapi-validator/README.md

 _Express 5 support is in progress--a subset of functionality is working.
 Try it out and provide feedback!_

-_Express 5 support is in progress--a subset of functionality is working.
-Try it out and provide feedback!_

 **Docs:**
 - 📖 [documentation](https://cdimascio.github.io/express-openapi-validator-documentation/)